Dive computer: Redundancy

 A single computer shared between divers cannot accurately record the dive profile of the second diver, and therefore their decompression status will be unreliable and probably inaccurate.
 In the event of computer malfunction during a dive, the buddy's computer record may be the best available estimate of decompression status, and has been used as a guide for decompression in emergencies.
 Further diving after an ascent in these conditions exposes the diver to an unknown additional risk.
 Some divers carry a backup computer to allow for this possibility.
-The backup computer will carry the full recent pressure exposure history, and continued diving after a malfunction of one computer will not affect risk.
+The backup computer will carry the full recent pressure exposure history, and continued diving after a malfunction of one computer will not affect risk provided that the second computer continues to function correctly.
 It is also possible to set the conservatism on the backup computer to allow for the fastest acceptable ascent in case of an emergency, with the primary computer set for the diver's preferred risk level if this feature is not available on the computer.
-Under normal circumstances the primary computer will be used to control ascent rate.
+Under normal circumstances the primary computer will be used to control the ascent.

+Management of difficult conditions

+In water conditions when it is difficult to maintain a consistently accurate depth, such as for shallow stops in large swells, some computers will allow the diver to decompress at a deeper than optimum depth where the risk of violating the decompression ceiling is reduced, but this will require linger decompression and more breathing gas.
+If the computer can indicate a decompression ceiling and floor, the diver can remain between them and know that effective and reasonably safe decompression is happening, though it may be inefficient.
+By decompressing at a depth where it is practicable to remain below the ceiling in the largest waves, safety is enhanced, and by keeping as far above the floor as allows by this strategy, efficiency is enhanced.

+Ethical questions

+Some questions have been raised in the diving community regarding the ethics of certain practices by dive computer manufacturers.
+In the continued absence of normative standards for the design and testing of dive computers, these have remained open, and the choice must be made by the user based on the information made available by the manufacturer, which may not be much.